Bus Accident Attorneys in Newark, NJ

 If you or someone you love has been injured in a bus accident, time is of the essence.
 Contact skilled and battle-tested personal injury lawyer Andrew Calcagno.
-He will fight for maximum compensation for injuries suffered in accidents in Cranford, Westfield, Short Hills, and Elizabeth, and throughout NJ.
+He will fight for maximum compensation for injuries suffered in accidents in New Brunswick, East Orange, West Orange, Short Hills, Elizabeth, and throughout NJ.
 You may be entitled to damages for pain and suffering, medical treatment, lost wages, reduced quality of life and more.
 Survivor damages may be awarded to someone who lost an immediate family member in a bus accident.

-Experienced NJ Personal Injury Attorney Fights for Justice for Clients in Westfield, Union Township, and Clifton
+Experienced NJ Personal Injury Attorney Fights for Justice for Clients in Union Township, New Jersey

 There are various types of accidents that involve buses and cause serious injury.
 These include the bus colliding with other vehicles including motorcycles, trucks, cars and bicycles, hitting a stationary object such as a telephone poll or building, or striking a pedestrian.